shazia-if/Automated_ML_Trainer/README.md

    - Model successfully predicts marks based on study hours input

 ### Key Insights
-Study hours demonstrate strong predictive power for student marks, and the relationship strength varies by subject, with Science showing the strongest correlation.
-The tool successfully identifies meaningful patterns without manual coding.
+- Study hours show a strong predictive relationship with student marks.

+- The strength of this relationship varies based on the amount of time spent studying.

+- Marks tend to increase as study hours increase, up to a certain point.

+- Beyond this optimal point, performance begins to slightly decline, suggesting that excessive studying may have a negative effect—similar to studying too little.

+- The tool used was able to identify these meaningful patterns effectively, without requiring manual coding.

 ## Installation & Usage